Global Warming to Worsen Southern Poverty

 CURWOOD: Talk to me about those regions that you say will have modest benefits.
 It sounds like they are going to be making more money.

-HSIANG: So, there are parts of the United States that could benefit from some warming, although those gains are more hazy in the data becomes they’re sort of mild benefits, but those are areas where you might save because you don't have to heat your house as much if things get a little bit warmer.
+HSIANG: So, there are parts of the United States that could benefit from some warming, although those gains are more hazy in the data becomes they’re sort of mild benefits but those are areas where you might save because you don't have to heat your house as much if things get a little bit warmer.
 So, those are places in the Rockies or along the northern border with Canada as well as New England.
-We looked at all different aspects of the economy and there's one place where the north actually gets hit worse than the south.
+We looked at all different aspects of the economy and there's one place where the north actually gets hit worse than in the south.

 CURWOOD: What about violent crime rates in your scenario?

 HSIANG: So, we also studied violent crime, and violent crime responds to the environment very differently than property crime.
 We actually see that if you warm up populations - and this is actually true outside the US as well - we see violent crime rates go up very steadily pretty much for everyone.
 It doesn't matter what your initial temperature is.
 So, we see violent crime rates rise by about five percent across the entire country.

 CURWOOD: Looking at some of the maps and charts that you have with your study, it looks like south Texas and Florida are really going to be in trouble in a warming scenario.
 How much trouble, exactly, for those places would you predict?